ihcsim/routeguide/README.md

 `RecordRoute`  | Accepts a stream of points from the client and returns a summary of the route traversed.
 `RouteChat`    | Accepts a stream of route notes from the client and returns another stream of notes to the client.

 It also uses interceptors to return faulty responses.
-The `-fault-percent` flag can be used to adjust percentage of failed requests.

 The gRPC client is used to make RPC calls to the server APIs.
 It can be started in two modes: